swmcc/agentic.nvim/README.md

-# agentic.nvim
+# Pamoja

-A dual-agent agentic workflow plugin for Neovim with Claude Code and Gemini CLI support.
+**Pamoja** (Swahili for "together") — a dual-agent agentic workflow plugin for Neovim with Claude Code and Gemini CLI support.

+## Why "Pamoja"?

+The name reflects the core philosophy of this plugin: **working together**.
+Rather than being locked into a single AI provider, Pamoja brings multiple agents together under one unified interface.
+Claude and Gemini work alongside each other — and alongside you — as collaborative partners in your coding workflow.

+- **Together with your editor**: Seamless Neovim integration
+- **Together across providers**: Switch between Claude and Gemini instantly
+- **Together on complex tasks**: Multi-step workflows that coordinate agent capabilities

+One interface.
+Multiple agents.
+Working *pamoja*.

 ## Features